 “The price of being tough.”

-After riding back from South Beach, we decided to spend the day at the Watts in Kendall.
-It was hot and muggy, but the pool kept us cool.
-About three o’clock, Mrs. Watt called me to the phone.
-It was my dad.
-He wanted me home, without Scott.
-Since it was my birthday, I thought they wanted to do something for me.
-I told Scott what was up, and he said he’d go to Lydia’s and meet me at home later.
-We biked to Coral Gables together, chatting about practice and nothing special.
-He waved goodbye as I turned into the driveway, winking and smiling at me.
-I walked into the living room and eased myself onto the couch.
+After riding back from South Beach, we decide to spend the day at the Watts in Kendall.
+It’s hot and muggy, but the pool keeps us cool.
+About three o’clock, Mrs. Watt calls me to the phone.
+It’s my dad.
+He wants me home, without Scott.
+Since it’s my birthday, I think they want to do something for me.
+I tell Scott what’s up.
+He says he’ll go to Lydia’s and meet me at home later.
+We bike to Coral Gables together, chatting about practice and nothing special.
+He waves goodbye as I turn into the driveway, winking and smiling at me.
+I walk into the living room and ease myself onto the couch.

 “Hi, Dad.
 What’s up?”
-I casually asked, confidently expecting his birthday greetings.
-Maybe I’d get a car.
+I casually ask, confidently expecting his birthday greeting.
+Maybe I’ll get a car.